keenethics/mayak/docs/HOWTO.md

 ### How to create a migration

-Change database schema and run `npm run migrations`.
+Change database schema and run `npm run migrations` - this will create migrations file if needed AND run newly created migrations on database.

 Consider following when creating migration:

 - using meaningful name
 - separate dropping/creating tables and columns

+### How to wipe out database

+Thats could be useful if you ran some wrong migration, or messed up things manually.

+- for `docker` local setup - run `docker compose exec app npm run migrations:reset`
+- for other database locations - run `npm run migrations:reset`

 ## Linting & Formatting